“The better you use yourself, the better you will play.”

 Added to that, when we’re on stage and we project ungainly body language, our listeners sense our unease, and our performer-audience connection suffers.

-In this post, I’d like to focus on one of our most misused parts: our shoulders.
+In this post, I focus on one of our most misused parts: our shoulders.
 Shoulders can be problematic for a number of reasons, among them:

 • The shoulder is our most mobile joint, so it’s the trickiest to coordinate.